mozaik-association/mozaik/docs/5Petition_module.md

 # Petitions

-The petitions module allows to manage the different petitons of the organisations in the back office of Mozaik.
+The petitions module allows to manage the different petitions of the organisations in the back office of Mozaik.
 This module will provide access to :

 - The general information of the petitions
 - The recognition of parters